daniellee6925/portfolio/public/learning_of_the_day.md

 - What Are Type Annotations?
 What Are Generic Type Annotations?
     - let you specify expected data types of variables, function arguments, and return values.
     - Python doesn't raise runtime errors but tools like mypy and IDEs can prevent wrong types.

+ **Learning of the day (7/13)**
+- Learning
+- What Are Generator Functions?
+    - special function that yield values one at a time instead of returing all of them at once.
+    - use yield instead of return.
+    - everytime the function is called, it picks up where it left off
+- What are *args and **kwargs in Python functions?
+    - both let you write functions that can take in variable number of arguments
+    - args (non-keyword arguments): pass a variable number of positional arguments (1, 2, 3)
+    - kwargs (keyword arguments): pass a variable number of named (keyword) arguments. (a=1, b=2)
+- How do you define abstract classes in Python?